UoB-Interactive-Devices/ID24-TeamC/README.md

 2. Knock over the colston statue
 3. Pose for the painting game: Kid must stand skill as they are slowly 'painted' on a screen.
 Shows how pre-cameras art used to take a long time
 4. Chip away rock to make hieroglyphics
+5. Hieoglyphics->English translator
+6. Digital jigsaw- organs in the right jars, dinosaur bones in the right place

 ### Hiro:
 1. look into the lens and it will take you to the scene it happened, click button to change the scene.
 (Hiromichi)